AfzalivE/Android-app-generators/readme.md

 This will create a MVP structured Post list Android app skeleton based on the MVP architecture.
 Once you ran it, you are free to remove any part of that wouldn't fit your needs (ie. you may not be interested in creating a list).

-I simplified the template after using it for a few months to minimize the changes required to create a new app from this.
-It uses [JSONPlaceholder](https://jsonplaceholder.typicode.com) to download some data and show it in a list.

 ## History
 v1.0.2: Simplified to speed up customization after generation v1.0  : simple MVP generator inside